theaveragedev/react-weather-app/README.md

 ## React Weather App
 A simple app to fetch weather data.
 The background is set to change depending on the temperature.
+We have to get a https://openweathermap.org/api key to use the app.
+Add it to the App.js file.

 ## Available Scripts